you-zhou/notes/dev.md

 `$ sudo apt-get install postgresql postgresql-contrib pgadmin3`

 #### create a database
-The command promptr `$` now changed into `#`, which means that we're now sending commands to PostgreSQL.
+The command prompt `$` will change into `#`, which means that we're now sending commands to PostgreSQL after below command.
 `$ psql -U user_name -W`

 1. create a user
 ```
 # CREATE USER name;